 LeanLaw, the top-rated legal app in the QuickBooks Online app store, works exclusively with QuickBooks Online — customizing it for law firm accounting.
 LeanLaw is a software created by a lawyer for lawyers — based on hundreds of hours of learning about pain points in law firms’ timekeeping and billing workflows.
 Intuit’s API architecture allowed LeanLaw to develop a deep integration with QuickBooks Online to offer the most fluid financial workflow to the law firm.

 Following are some of the myths and the solutions LeanLaw offers for QuickBooks Online users:

 QuickBooks can’t do trust accounting for law firms.

 Actually, it can, but it’s a daunting 12-step process.

-Solution: LeanLaw created a behind-the-scenes, industry-approved legal workflow where you can resolve IOLTA trust accounting with one click.
-The legal trust accounting happens in QuickBooks Online, but your law firm can use simple, LeanLaw tools to see trust balances, pay invoices using trust funds and make client deposits to trust.
-Real-time, 2-way integration with QuickBooks rather than just a sync that somebody has to straighten out later.
+Solution: LeanLaw created a compliant legal workflow where you can resolve IOLTA trust accounting with just a few clicks.
+The legal trust accounting happens in QuickBooks Online, and your law firm can use simple, LeanLaw tools to see trust balances, pay invoices using trust funds and make client deposits to trust.
+We’re talking about real-time, 2-way integration with QuickBooks rather than just a sync that somebody has to straighten out later.